flemk/ichat/README.md

 So, I've created a game, where you can control a dot on a 2D plane.
 Other dots represent other users in the same chatroom.
 You can only hear those users, whose dots are in a given range of your dot.
 The same can be applied for video images.

+hereby the simple-peer by https://github.com/feross/simple-peer in `./simplepeer` is used.
+Thanks a lot to them.

 ## Future
 - [ ] Redesign `/room/write.php` for improving security. this contains register and message function.
 - [ ] Redesign connection algorithm: Currently it's not very stable.